Blog

 • Variable consulate rules: Requirements differ; check your local Portuguese consulate or VFS checklist.

 While the D2 Visa’s legal framework appears straightforward, the reality on the ground often differs.
-Official requirements published on government portals don’t always match what individual consulates demand; in some locations, additional financial documents, longer accommodation leases, or notarized translations are required.
+Official requirements published on government portals don’t always match what individual consulates demand; in some locations, additional financial documents, longer accommodation leases, or notarised translations are required.

 Understanding both the law and the practice is critical.
 In the next section, we’ll break down these differences so you can prepare a stronger application and avoid costly surprises.